 Taking a perfect picture is what every tourist love to do when traveling.
 Be it using simple gadgets like iPhone, digital camera or even a high-end DSLR camera, whether it’s a selfie or long shot, you can take the most perfect moments at these amazing tourist photo spots.
 Many popular Instagrammers snap their photos in unique locations or places.
-Here we will cover the best photography locations or Instagram-worthy photo spots when you visit Malaysia.
+Here we will cover the best photography locations or Instagram-worthy photo spots when visiting Malaysia.

 1. Penang Wall Painting or Mural